 The gym and pool complex and former Scout Hall are not Division of the State Architect approved for current Field Act compliance, and are not currently being used by Scotia students.
 The district is in the process of bringing the Scotia Gym into Field Act compliance.
 The gym is currently closed due to a lack of heat source.
-However, the gym is in the final planning stages with the State of California Office of Public School Construction, with repair work planned to begin in 2019.
-We are eagerly seeking funds and support in order to provide physical education once again in this historical, comprehensive gym and pool facility.
+We are in the planning stages of seeking funds and support in order to provide physical education once again in this historical, comprehensive gym and pool facility.